leokrahn/engr3/README.md

 ### Evidence

-Image credit goes to me
+i unplugged it and forgot to record

 ### Wiring